zammad/zammad-user-documentation/extras/caller-log.rst

    Usually business users send their phone numbers in their signature.

-   Zammad collects and aggregates these information and tries to guess the user in case it receives a call from an unknown number.
+   Zammad collects and aggregates these information and tries to guess the customer in case it receives a call from an unknown number.

    .. figure:: /images/extras/caller-log/maybe-entries.png
       :alt: Screenshot showing a caller log entry that's classified with "maybe:"

 .. tip::

-   👤 Click on unrecognized numbers or maybe entries in the caller log to **create a new customer** or **update an existing customer**.
+   👤 Click on unrecognized numbers to **create a new customer** or maybe entries to **update an existing customer**.

    (Unrecognized phone numbers cannot be added to existing customers in this way.
-Copy and pasting is required)
+Copy and pasting is required.)

       .. note::